Gregarious among needles under Juniperus

 clavate.
 Clamp connections present at all tissues (but clamps sometimes hard to detect).

-Microphotos of hyphae of the pileipellis
+Microphotos of the hyphae of the pileipellis

 Mycena parca is a member of the large